anoma/namada/tech-specs/src/explore/design/pos.md

 }

 type ValidatorSets = Epoched<ValidatorSet>;

+/// The sum of all active and inactive validators' voting power type TotalVotingPower = Epoched<VotingPower>;
 ```

 When any validator's voting power changes, we attempt to perform the following update on the `ActiveValidatorSet`: